Frequently Asked Questions (FAQs)

 Does the program arrange any extracurricular trips or outings?

-Yes, the schools often organize excursions and field trips.
+Yes, the schools often organize field trips.
 These are also occasionally organized by Homestay families.
+We do organize activities throughout the year for the students who have had our consent form signed by their parents.

 Does the program offer any camps or clinics in music, dance, sports (soccer, hockey, golf, etc.?)